 FIFTEENTH: No person who was or is a director or officer of this Corporation shall be personally liable to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer, except for liability (i) for any breach of the director's or officer's duty of loyalty to the Corporation or its stockholders; (ii) for acts or omissions not in good faith or which involve intentional misconduct or knowing violation of law; (iii) with respect to directors, under Section 174 of the Delaware General Corporation Law; (iv) for any transaction from which the director or officer derived an improper personal benefit, or (v) with respect to officers, in any action by or in the right of the Corporation.
-If the Delaware General Corporation Law is amended after the effective date of this Article to further eliminate or limit, or to authorize further elimination or limitation of, the personal liability of directors or officers, for breach of fiduciary duty as a director or officer, then the personal liability of a director or officer, to this Corporation or its stockholders shall be eliminated or limited to the full extent permitted by the Delaware General Corporation Law, as so amended.
+If the Delaware General Corporation Law is amended after the effective date of this Article to further eliminate or limit, or to authorize further elimination or limitation of, the personal liability of directors or officer, to this Corporation Law, as so amended.
 For purposes of this Article, "fiduciary duty as a director or officer" shall include any fiduciary duty arising out of serving at the request of this Corporation as a director or officer of another corporation, partnership, joint venture, trust or other enterprise.
 For purposes of this Article Fifteenth, "officer" shall have the meaning provided in Section 102(b)(7) of the Delaware General Corporation Law as the same exists or hereafter may be amended.